Khthonian/GetSetGo/README.md

 # GetSetGo

-This BASH script automates the setup process for a fresh Linux system.
+This BASH script automates the setup process for a fresh Ubuntu Linux system.
 It installs essential packages and configures various tools to streamline your development environment.

 ## Features